aws/aws-advanced-jdbc-wrapper/benchmarks/README.md

-# Benchmarks for AWS JDBC Proxy Driver
+# Benchmarks for AWS Advanced JDBC Wrapper

 ## Usage
 1. Build the benchmarks with the following command `../gradlew jmhJar`.